Young Adults & Cancer

 You find may your fatigue is better at certain times of day, or at different points in your treatment cycle; try to schedule activities accordingly.
 Moderate exercise can actually help reduce fatigue and has other benefits as well.

 Through our Helping Others Fight program, UCF provides local services like transportation, household chores, and general cleaning to assist individuals who are undergoing chemotherapy and families who are affected by this treatment.
 If you would benefit from the help of one or more of our Helping Others Fight volunteers, please contact your UCF Patient Navigator: (410) 964-020 ext.
-113. If you are a social worker or nurse Navigator seeking services for your patient, please contact Laura Scruggs, Program Coordinator, at email@example.com or call (410) 964-0202 ext.108 for a copy of our intake form!
+113. If you are a social worker or nurse Navigator seeking services for your patient, please contact Christina Miller, Senior Manager, Patient Navigation at email@example.com or call (410) 964-0202 ext.106 for a copy of our intake form!

 Radiation is the use of high-energy X-rays to kill cancer cells.